benhj/knoxcrypt/README.md

 `./test` will run the test suite

-`./makebfs 204800 image.bfs` will create a 100MB bfs image.
+`./makebfs 128000 image.bfs` will create a 500MB BasicFS image when the block size is 4096.
 This will ask you for a password which is used to seed a 256 byte key used to encrypt / decrypt the file system.

-`./bfs image.bfs 204800 testMount -d` will launch and mount image.bfs under the directory testMount in fuse debug mode.
+`./bfs image.bfs 128000 testMount -d` will launch and mount image.bfs under the directory testMount in fuse debug mode.
 You will be asked for the password used to initially encrypt the image.